kelcyw/darkestdungeon_teambuilder/README.md

 - as a user, I want to be able to see which stats the team is strong in
 - as a user, I want to be able to save all of my saved teams to a file
 - as a user, I want to be able to reload that file and resume editing the saved teams list

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking on the "New Team" button, and entering a team name.
+- You can generate the second required event related to adding Xs to a Y by clicking on the "Delete Team" button, and entering the name of the team you would like to delete.
+- You can locate my visual component by clicking on a team button, clicking on "Add Hero", and entering a valid name and hero type.
+The hero's icon should appear.
+- You can save the state of my application by clicking on the "Save Teams" button.
+- You can reload the state of my application by clicking on the "Load Teams" button.